invertase/java-docs-samples/memorystore/valkey/caching/GUIDE.md

    - Set up a GCP project, enabling Cloud Run, Memorystore, and Cloud SQL APIs if you plan to deploy to Google Cloud.

 2. **Download the Example Code:**
    Instead of writing all the code from scratch, we’ve prepared a working demo repository that you can clone and explore.
-It includes everything you need—Spring Boot configuration, caching logic, Dockerfiles, and Terraform scripts for deployment.
+This contains everything you need including Spring Boot configuration, caching logic, Dockerfiles, and Terraform scripts for deployment.

    **Get the code here:**
    [https://github.com/invertase/valkey-demos/tree/main/demos/cache](https://github.com/invertase/valkey-demos/tree/main/demos/cache)